Ultimate Guide to Booking a Shinkansen for Families in Japan 2025

 Q: Do kids ride the Shinkansen for free?

-A: Yes, children under 6 can ride the Shinkansen for free in Japan if they don’t occupy a separate seat.
-They must sit on an adult’s lap, and only one lap child per adult is allowed.
-If you want a guaranteed seat for a child under 6, you’ll need to buy a child fare ticket.
-Children ages 6–11 pay half the adult fare, and those 12 and up pay the full adult price.
+A: Yes, children under 6 ride free on the Shinkansen if they don’t occupy a separate seat.
+They must sit on an adult’s lap, with only one lap child per adult allowed.
+If you want a guaranteed seat, purchase a child fare.
+Ages 6–11 pay half fare, and 12+ pay the full adult price.

 Q: How do I book Shinkansen tickets for my whole family?

-A: To book Shinkansen tickets for your whole family, use online platforms like SmartEX, Klook, or JR East Reservations, or visit a JR ticket counter (Midori-no-Madoguchi) at the station.
-You can also use multilingual ticket machines at major train stations.
-For families, it’s best to choose reserved seats together and request seating near restrooms or luggage space if needed.
+A: Families can book Shinkansen tickets online through SmartEX, Klook, or JR East Reservations, or at a JR ticket counter (Midori-no-Madoguchi).
+Multilingual ticket machines at major stations are also available.
+Choose reserved seats together, and request spots near restrooms or luggage space for convenience.

 Q: Can I bring a stroller on board the Shinkansen?

-A: Yes, strollers are allowed on the Shinkansen, but they must be folded before boarding and stored safely behind the last row of seats or in the designated luggage area.
-If possible, reserve seats near the rear of the car, where extra space is available for families with young children.
+A: Yes, strollers are allowed on the Shinkansen.
+They must be folded before boarding and stored behind the last row of seats or in the luggage area.
+Families should reserve seats near the rear of the car, where extra space is available for strollers and bags.

 Q: Is there food on the Shinkansen?

-A: Many Shinkansen offer food carts selling snacks, drinks, and bento boxes, especially on longer routes.
-However, availability can vary by train type.
-Most families prefer to buy ekiben (train bento boxes) at the station before boarding.
-Eating onboard is allowed and part of the fun!
+A: Yes, many Shinkansen have food carts selling snacks, drinks, and bento boxes, especially on longer routes.
+Availability varies by train type, so most families buy ekiben (station bento boxes) before boarding.
+Eating on the Shinkansen is common and part of the experience.

 Q: What’s the best Shinkansen for families using the JR Pass?